chesko256/Arissa/readmes/arissa_TWR_readme.txt

 Spoilers
 ==================================
 "How do I start the second part of Arissa's main quest?"
 She will approach you automatically after about 3 days of gameplay.
-You can also use the Wait key to wait about 7 days, after which she should offer you the next leg of her quest.
+You can also use the Wait key to wait about 3 days to force this.

 "How do I get past the barred gate?"
-You need to pull on something near the gate.
-There are two of them; one opens the way.

-"That's it?
-That's all there is to her quest?"
-Yes, and I am sorry if it is disappointingly shortlived.
-I started an indie game studio around the half-way point of Arissa's development, and some things ended up getting cut a bit short.
-Please make sure to talk to Arissa following her second quest and have her talk about her past in order to get an idea of what she's been through.
-I hope that exposition will help wrap things up.
+Pull the right torch near the gate.

 "What is the full list of things that increase Regard?
 What is the full list of things that decrease it?"